Linkenelis/Remote-TFT_eSPI/README.md

 -Remote display
--Multiple senders to 1 display (touch can be changed to send to different hosts depending on x and y) -Sender can be any OS, so they can also be mixed
+-Multiple senders to 1 display (touch can be changed to send to different hosts depending on x and y) -Sender can be any OS, so they can also be mixed -ESP32-Devices with WiFi, but lacking SPI-pins like Tasmota, can do UDP via Berry

 FTP included to store images (buttons) ttf-Fonts -> send image (jpg) over FTP and then display it LittleFS and SD, UDPsend "FTP.LittleFS()" or UDPsend "FTP.SD()", to switch FTP server